 We hear you, Rita.
 So who is tantric sex suited for?

 Tantric sex is good for you if...

-- You're looking for something new to do in bed
+- You're looking for something new to do in the bedroom

-- You want to become even more intimate with your partner
+- You want to become more intimate with your partner

 - You want to try to reconnect with your partner